Penny Taylor: Coaching career

 In March 2017, Taylor became the Director of Player Development and Performance for her former WNBA team, the Phoenix Mercury.
 After giving birth to a son in March 2018, Taylor took a year off from coaching.
 In April 2019, the Mercury announced that Taylor had been hired as an assistant coach.
-As of September 2019, Taylor's spouse, Diana Taurasi, is a player for the Phoenix Mercury.
 It was announced on 6 July 2020 that Taylor would step down as assistant coach of the Mercury to focus on being a full-time mother.

 Personal life

 Taylor was married in 2005 to Brazilian volleyball player Rodrigo Rodrigues Gil, but they later divorced.

-On 13 May 2017, she married fellow Phoenix Mercury star Diana Taurasi.
+After dating for eight years, on 13 May 2017, she married fellow Phoenix Mercury star Diana Taurasi.

 On 1 March 2018, the couple welcomed their first child when Taylor gave birth to their son Leo Michael Taurasi-Taylor.

-On 26 July 2021, it was announced Taylor was pregnant with their second child, due in October.
-On 9 October 2021, Taylor gave birth to their first daughter, Isla Taurasi-Taylor, with Taurasi by her side mere hours after Taurasi played the Las Vegas Aces in Las Vegas for game five of the 2021 WNBA Semifinals.
+Taylor expected to give birth to the couple's second child on October 6, 2021, but the pregnancy lasted beyond the due date.
+After a Game 4 loss in the semifinals, Taurasi played in a winner-take-all Game 5 that would decide whether the Phoenix Mercury would play in the 2021 WNBA finals.
+After a Game 5 win on October 8, 2021, Taurasi had a message for Taylor in her post-game interview, closing with "Hold it in babe, I'm coming."
+Taurasi then flew from Las Vegas, where the game took place, back to Phoenix, arriving in time to witness Taylor give birth to their daughter—Isla Taurasi-Taylor—on October 9, 2021, at 4:24 am; with Taurasi by her side mere hours after Taurasi played the Las Vegas Aces in Las Vegas for game five of the 2021 WNBA Semifinals.